bojanstrkovski-21/Arco-chadwm-debian/README.md

       h. nfs.sh - need to edit nfs files in /etc/default as shown in the script (this i install and conf because i have nfs shared folder from my host pc)

       i. systemctl-enable.sh to enable few services
+      j. arc-dawn-gtk-theme.sh

-  4. Cd into arco-chadw folder and run install-arcolinux-chadwm.sh script to get and build the arcolinux-chadwm from arcolinux github and get arcolinux-powermenu
+  5. Cd into arco-chadw folder and run install-arcolinux-chadwm.sh script to get and build the arcolinux-chadwm from arcolinux github and get arcolinux-powermenu